As a small business owner you should always be on the lookout for inexpensive ways to grow your business.

 Meet them where they are and you will have a better chance of contacting them.

 Is there a birthday or other important event that might trigger a specific communication?

 Obviously there are endless items you may take notes on.
-You will need to identify the most important items for your clients and your specific needs.

 Although each client may vary a little, you could likely create a default template that will work with most clients that would really simplify the communication process.

 “ If you just communicate, you can get by.
 But if you communicate skillfully, you can work miracles. ”

 There are a number of ways to reach out to your potential clients.

 We can break these different ways down into 3 categories: Owned, Earned, and Paid media.
 Let’s define them real quick.

 Just to clarify, you may not own a social media platform like Facebook, but you do control your presence on the platform.

 Content you share on social media is Earned Media.